 That is the first question!
 It is all about personal preference, and what you plan to do!
 If you are going with the intention to mostly work or stay settled in one place, then maybe a suitcase is easier for you.
 If you plan on backpacking Australia, visiting several places and staying in hostels, I would consider taking a backpack.
 Still can’t decide?
-Something like this backpack with wheels can be super helpful and versatile.
-Easy to carry on your back if needed, and when it gets too heavy or you are walking along tarmac you can just wheel it behind you!
+Here’s a list of the best backpacks for women!
 You also need to know what size of bag you want to take.
 Before you do anything, check your airline restrictions!
 There is no point taking a huge suitcase if you have a small weight limit!
 When it comes to packing, my preference is to go light, and leave yourself room for all the stuff you will no doubt buy when you arrive!
 I also recommend taking a smaller back pack, and whilst it might be tempting to go for a cute yet flimsy material satchel or similar, a small walking backpack is going to stand the test of time.
 It also helps to have several compartments, so you can keep things separate and not rummage around in the depths of your bag for your phone etc!

 *Top Tip* Tie a bin bag to your backpack so if you get caught in a downpour you can protect your stuff by putting the bin bag around the backpack.